Readers' memories of Castle Street

 There were also some well known families living in the residential properties on the street, many of whom still reside in Antrim to this day.

-Brendan has been working with Dr William Roulston is the research Director of the Ulster Historical Foundation and burrowing into the archives at the Public Records Office Northern Ireland, and is now seeking help from the folk of Antrim.
+Brendan has been working with Dr William Roulston, who is the research Director of the Ulster Historical Foundation, is burrowing into the archives at the Public Records Office Northern Ireland, and is now seeking help from the folk of Antrim.

 He is seeking anecdotes and photographs and will happily interview local people for their stories of Castle Street.